 Where To Stay?

 The centrally located Talofa Inn feels like your home away from home.
-This bed and breakfast offers clean (and air conditioned rooms), a tropical breakfast and always a warm smile from your hosts.
-Here’s a full review of the Talofa Inn and other recommended accommodations in Upolu.
+This bed and breakfast offers clean (and air-conditioned rooms), a tropical breakfast, and always a warm smile from your hosts.

 Every weekday morning, the Samoa Police Band proudly marches from its nearby headquarters to the grassy field behind the clock tower for the raising of the flag ceremony.
 The cops wear lavalava skirts and the whole affair is a very patriotic display of affection for their beloved independent nation.

-Back across the road, head to the Samoa Cultural Village for 10:30am free tour, rain or shine.
-This is an absolute must visit attraction, graciously put on by the tourism office.
-The two hour village tour is guided by Samoans that are as real as they come, with men sporting traditional tattoos and hibiscus spicing up the women’s hairdos.
+Back across the road, head to the Samoa Cultural Village for a 10:30 am free tour, rain or shine.
+This is an absolute must-visit attraction, graciously put on by the tourism office.
+The two-hour village tour is guided by Samoans that are as real as they come, with men sporting traditional tattoos and hibiscus spicing up the women’s hairdos.

-The tour will take you through various stations in the village such as: traditional food preparation in an earth oven (umu), an ava (kava) ceremony, a beautiful dance show, tattoo, woodworking and siapo making (tapa cloth).
+The tour will take you through various stations in the village such as traditional food preparation in an earth oven (umu), an ava (kava) ceremony, a beautiful dance show, tattoo, woodworking, and siapo making (tapa cloth).
 Along the way, you’ll learn about fa’a Samoa – the Samoan way.
-This ancient code of behavior is the invisible force which influences the lives of each and every Samoan, from the chief system to extended family life.
+This ancient code of behavior is the invisible force that influences the lives of every Samoan, from the chief system to extended family life.

 The informative and interactive tour will put the rest of your visit to Samoa in the right context so I highly recommend it.
 Lunch is included and you can purchase Samoan art directly from the artists at bargain rates.